AronGahagan/cpt-dev/README.md

 1. Enable Macros
     1. Open Microsoft Project, go to File > Options > Trust Center > Trust Center Settings... > Macros
     1. CLick Enable all macros
-    1. Click 'trust access to the vb project object model' (this enables a sort of 'push' update process)
+    1. ~~Click 'trust access to the vb project object model' (this enables a sort of 'push' update process)~~
     1. Completely exit Microsoft Project, then restart (this makes the settings above 'stick')
 1. Download [cptCore.mpp](http://github.com/AronGahagn/cpt) and copy all modules prefixed with "cpt" into your Global.MPT
-1. View > Visual Baic > Macros > run the macro **cptSetup_bas**
+1. View > Visual Baic > Macros > run the macro **cptSetup**
     1. This macro installs necessary core modules if they are not already installed
-    1. Changes will be made to your ThisProject module, but if you have exising code it will not be overwritten. cpt-related code will be inserted at the very top of the procedures *Project_Activate* and *Project_Open*.
+    1. Changes will be made to your ThisProject module, but if you have exising code it will not be overwritten. cpt-related code will be inserted at the very top of the procedures *Project_Activate* and *Project_Open* and each line is appended with '</cpt> for reference.

 [[top]](#table-of-contents)